SayJilani/projects/breast_cancer_model/README.md

 6. Model Evaluation: The model's performance is evaluated using the validation set.
 Loss and accuracy metrics are displayed, and a loss plot is generated to visualize the training progress.
 The final model is then evaluated on the test set to obtain the test accuracy.

-## Usage

-To run the project locally, follow these steps:

-1. Clone the repository:

-2. Install the required dependencies:

-numpy
-matplotlib
-pandas
-seaborn
-tensorflow
-scikit-learn